Skip to content

 Here’s everything you need to know about how to use the Delta Stays credit.

-All you need to do to use the Delta Stays credit is to make a prepaid hotel reservation through Delta Stays.
-The Delta Stays credit is only for prepaid hotel reservations.
-“Reserve now, pay later” bookings will not trigger the credit.
+All you need to do to use the Delta Stays credit is to make a prepaid hotel reservation or vacation rental through Delta Stays using your American Express card with this benefit.

 Which cards offer a Delta Stays credit?